senaonp/textShift/README.md

 - shift subset of text by multiple
 - shift multiple subsets of text by multiple
 - shift nth character by multiple
 - shift offset nth character by multiple

 ## feature wishlist
 - cipher types:
+  - for every stepped sequence s, shift the characters in the stepped sequence (repeat until step is out of list range)
+  - for every stepped sequence s, multiply the characters in the stepped sequence (repeat until step is out of list range)
+  - for every set of characters of size x, shift the specified character indices in each set
+  - for every set of characters of size x, multiply the specified character indices in each set
   - substitution swap 2 characters within text
-  - for every set of characters s, shift the specified character indices in each set
-  - for every set of characters s, multiply the specified character indices in each set
-  - sequence by every set of s characters
   - swap at offset of every instance of specified char
 - buttons to generate randomized inputs (e.g. index lists)
 - documentation page to visualize encoding using example text